Trump replaces H.R. McMaster with John Bolton as national security adviser

 His departure is also the latest in a string of firings and resignations from the Trump White House.
 Only last week, Trump announced that he'd fired Secretary of State Rex Tillerson and appointed CIA Director Mike Pompeo to replace him.

-The National Iranian American Council, a nonprofit based in Washington, D.C., that supports the Iran nuclear agreement, also condemned Bolton's appointment Thursday.
+The National Iranian American Council, a nonprofit based in Washington that supports the Iran nuclear agreement, also condemned Bolton's appointment Thursday.

 "Donald Trump may have just effectively declared war on Iran.
 With the appointment of John Bolton and nomination of Mike Pompeo at State, Trump is clearly putting together a war cabinet," the organization's president, Trita Parsi, said in a statement.